mysociety/fixmystreet/running/admin_manual.md

   <dd>
     <p>
       Many users use FixMyStreet without ever setting a password (because they clicked the confirmation link in the email instead).
     </p>
     <p>
       However, any user can set a new password at any time, although most don't realise it.
     </p>
     <p>
       We sometimes send this response to requests to change the password:
     </p>
     <div class="correspondence">

-    “When you next create a problem report or update simply choose the option that says 'No, let me confirm by email'.
+      When you next create a problem report or update simply choose the option that says 'No, let me confirm by email'.
 You will be able to create a new password at that point.
 This will send you a confirmation email.
 Clicking the link in that email will update your password for you.

-    Alternatively, you can visit http://www.fixmystreet.com/auth and do the same (that is, choose the 'no' option and input your new password).”
+      Alternatively, you can visit http://www.fixmystreet.com/auth and do the same (that is, choose the 'no' option and input your new password).

     </div>
     <p>
-      Note that there's no need to provide the old password, because the change requires the user to click on the confirmation link in the email anyway.
+      Of course, make sure you change the URL in that message to match your own installation.
     </p>
     <p>
-      Of course, make sure you change the URL to match your own installation.
+      Note that there's no need to provide the old password, because the change requires the user to click on the confirmation link in the email anyway.
     </p>
   </dd>
   <dt>
-    User wants to edit their post
+    User wants to edit their problem report
   </dt>
   <dd>
     <p>
       A user cannot change their message once they have submitted it -- and remember that the report will have already been sent to the body responsible.
 However, if there is a good case for changing the post on the website, you can do this in the admin.
     </p>
     <!-- can edit in the admin TODO -->
   </dd>